 Kips Bay isn’t know for having many quality cocktail bars, but here’s one for the list.
 Bartender-proprietors Matt Piacentini and Chaim Dauermann of Greenwich Village staple The Up & Up have recently unveiled their follow-up project, this 150-person neighborhood joint for cocktail geeks and casual drinkers alike.
 Belly up to the gilded antique bar for classics and original creations, like the titular Stay Gold, the house bourbon-beer slushie.
 Later into the night, retreat to the back lounge, anchored by its own lilac marble bar with window service catering to drinkers hanging in the garden.
 360 3rd Ave., 917-261-7441

-Photography courtesy Doron Gild; Eric Medsker; Katie June Burton; Noah Fecks
+Photography by: Photography courtesy Doron Gild; Eric Medsker; Katie June Burton; Noah Fecks